apache/sqoop/docs/src/site/sphinx/Sqoop5MinutesDemo.rst

 Sqoop 5 Minutes Demo
 ====================

-This page will walk you through basic usage of Sqoop.
+This page will walk you through the basic usage of Sqoop.
 You need to have installed and configured Sqoop server and client in order to follow this guide.
 Installation procedure is described on `Installation page <Installation.html>`_.
-Please note that precise output shown in this page might differ from your as Sqoop develops.
+Please note that exact output shown in this page might differ from yours as Sqoop evolves.
 All major information should however remain the same.

-Sqoop is using numerical identifiers to identify various meta data structures (connectors, connections, jobs).
-Each meta data structures have it's own pool of identifiers and thus it's perfectly valid when Sqoop have connector with id 1, connection with id 1 and job with id 1 at the same time.
+Sqoop uses unique names or persistent ids to identify connectors, links, jobs and configs.
+We support querying a entity by its unique name or by its perisent database Id.

 Starting Client
 ===============